-Dental X-rays are essential, preventative, diagnostic tools that provide valuable information not visible during a regular dental exam.
-Dentists and dental hygienists use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
-Without X-rays, problem areas can go undetected.
+Dental x-rays are important, preventative, diagnostic tools that provide valuable information that cannot be seen during routine dental examinations.
+Dentists and dentists use this information to safely and accurately detect hidden dental abnormalities and develop successful treatment plans.
+Without x-rays, problem areas can go undetected.

 - Abscesses or cysts.